 a.
-Applicants (PWTD) Answer N/A
+Applicants (PWTD)

 b.
-Selections (PWTD) Answer N/A
+Selections (PWTD)

-We currently collect data from the National Leadership Development Program and from the American University Leadership Programs, as well as from our Temporary Opportunities, Details and Workgroups (TOPs) application.
+We currently collect data from our National Leadership Development Program (NLDP), our Temporary Opportunities, Details and Workgroups (TOPs) application, and our newest the development offering, the Leadership Engagement, Advancement, Development, and Succession (LEADS) program.